adomani/Atelier_Lean_2023/src/generalizations/TTintro.md

 # Everything is a set

-Whenever we introduce a new concept, we practice Set Theory by making sure that "it is a set":
+We practice Set Theory by ensuring that "everything is a set":

 * the natural numbers are a set,
 * ordered pairs are a set,